orontee/taranis/po/README.md

 translation facilities are incomplete (if not broken)...
 Example, in Czech, month names aren't translated.

+Inkview SDK support a limited number of languages.

 ## Technical considerations

 To keep things simple, Taranis uses the custom translation mechanism